What significant event occurs in the "Conversion of Saul"?

 Master AMSCO Literary Terms and Allusions Test.
 Enhance your literary skills with engaging flashcards and multiple choice questions.
 Equip yourself with tips and insights to ace the test now!

-The other options do not accurately reflect the events of this biblical story, as there is no mention of Saul being crowned king, becoming a merchant, or building a new city in the narrative of his conversion.
+The other options do not align with the events described in this narrative.
+There is no account of Saul being crowned king, becoming a merchant, or building a new city during this particular episode; instead, it focuses on his transformative encounter with the divine and the beginning of his mission as a proponent of Christianity.

 Subscribe